Master of Science in Technology

 - 3 points = More than 5 years of work experience

-Related work experience completed by the end of the application period and proven on Work Certificate/s uploaded to your Online Application Form will be taken into account in the evaluation process.
+Related work experience completed by the end of the application period and proven with Certificate/s of Employment uploaded to your Online Application Form will be taken into account in the evaluation process.

 In the second stage of the admissions process, a certain number of applicants are invited to an interview in the order of the highest total points achieved in the preliminary selection.